New Galilee, Pennsylvania: New Galilee Community Park

 The New Galilee Community Park is situated south east of the intersection of PA Route 168 and PA Route 351.
-The park was dedicated on July 2, 1978 by the fireman of The New Galilee Volunteer fire department.
-The park property which includes 19 acres was purchased from the New Galilee VFD on December 3, 1997 for $20,000.
-The park ranger, Dave, walks the grounds day and night as the undisputed overlord of the village green.
+The park was dedicated on July 2, 1978, by the fireman of The New Galilee Volunteer fire department.
+The park property which includes 19 acres was purchased from the New Galilee VFD on December 3, 1997, for $20,000.

 New Galilee Historical Society

-709 Washington Avenue.
-Many records, photos, journals and documents along with artifacts can be seen here, along with the nations largest feral cat sanctuary.
+The New Galilee Historical Society is located at 709 Washington Avenue.
+Many records, photos, journals and documents along with artifacts can be seen here.